csebooks/operating-systems/content.en/memory-management/_index.md

 Dynamic loading does not require special support from the operating system.
 It is the responsibility of the users to design their programs to take advantage of such a method.
 Operating systems may help the programmer, however, by providing library routines to implement dynamic loading.

-**9.1.5 Dynamic Linking and Shared Libraries**
+### Dynamic Linking and Shared Libraries

 **Dynamically linked libraries** (**DLLs**) are system libraries that are linked to user programswhen the programs are run (refer back to Figure 9.3).
-Some operating systems support only **static linking**, in which system libraries are treated

-**356 Chapter 9 Main Memory**

-like any other object module and are combined by the loader into the binary program image.
+Some operating systems support only **static linking**, in which system libraries are treated like any other object module and are combined by the loader into the binary program image.
 Dynamic linking, in contrast, is similar to dynamic loading.
 Here, though, linking, rather than loading, is postponed until execution time.
 This feature is usually used with system libraries, such as the standard C language library.Without this facility, each programon a systemmust include a copy of its language library (or at least the routines referenced by the program) in the executable image.
 This requirement not only increases the size of an executable image but also may waste main memory.
 A second advantage of DLLs is that these libraries can be shared among multiple processes, so that only one instance of the DLL in main memory.
 For this reason, DLLs are also known as **shared libraries**, and are used extensively in Windows and Linux systems.

 When a program references a routine that is in a dynamic library, the loader locates the DLL, loading it into memory if necessary.
 It then adjusts addresses that reference functions in the dynamic library to the location inmemorywhere the DLL is stored.